shaikhq/db2ai/README.md

-## 📘 Follow for the Latest IBM Db2 AI Tutorials and Updates
+## 📘 Follow for the Latest IBM Db2 AI Tutorials

 Stay up to date with hands-on tutorials on **Db2 + AI** — follow [Shaikh Quader](https://www.linkedin.com/in/shaikhquader/), AI Architect @ IBM Db2, on LinkedIn: